Race riots, slum landlords and extortionate rent

 In early 1980s, we offered shared ownership for the first time.
 It now accounts for almost one in four of our homes.
 Another radical move was inviting tenant representatives onto the management committee: still in place today with Resident Voice.
 By 1987 the association had grown to 50 staff and 2400 homes.
 The following year, after 20 years at the helm, Rev Asbridge retired to become president.

-Our first property was 220 Hammersmith Grove, a handsome run-down four-storey building which we converted into four flats.
 We now own and manage more than 5,000 homes as we believe that affordable homes of quality are the foundation of our society.
 We regenerate neighbourhoods, help residents to live independently and help people onto the property ladder through low-cost home ownership.
 We have won national and international awards for our homes and services.